wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) under any other name, knowing that the name so resembles a product name specified in subsection (3) that it is likely to mislead any person.

-    (2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to,---
+    (2) A person who contravenes subsection (1) commits an offence and is liable on conviction to,---

     *   (a) in the case of an individual, a fine not exceeding $5,000: